Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Theoretical Analysis

 \subsection{Variance Reduction}

-Here, we theoretically analyze variance reduction to emphasize why incorporating unlabeled data to our risk estimator helps to improve the performance.
-We show that the variance of the empirical semi-supervised risk can be smaller than that of the empirical supervised risk.
+Here, we conduct an analysis of variance reduction to emphasize why incorporating unlabeled data to our risk estimator improves the performance.
+The following theorem indicates that the variance of the empirical semi-supervised risk can be smaller than that of the empirical supervised risk.